-- 2.4.2.2 Behaviour following a stall.
+- arrest the development of the stall after the warning begins and, without altering the engine power or thrust, to maintain full control of the aeroplane. - 2.4.2.2 Behaviour following a stall.
 In any configuration and at any level of power or thrust in which it is considered that the ability to recover from a stall is essential, the behaviour of the aeroplane following a stall shall not be so extreme as to make difficult a prompt recovery without exceeding the airspeed or strength limitations of the aeroplane. - 2.4.2.3 Stalling speeds.
 The stalling speeds or minimum steady flight speeds in configurations appropriate for each stage of flight (e.g. take-off, en route, landing) shall be established.
-One of the values of the power or thrust used in establishing the stalling speeds shall be not more than that necessary to give zero thrust at a speed just above the stall. - 2.4.3 Flutter and vibration - 2.4.3.1 It shall be demonstrated by suitable tests, analyses or any acceptable combination of tests and analyses that all parts of the aeroplane are free from flutter and excessive vibration in all aeroplane configurations under all speed conditions within the operating limitations of the aeroplane (see 1.3.2).
+One of the values of the power or thrust used in establishing the stalling speeds shall be not more than that necessary to give zero thrust at a speed just above the stall.

+- 2.4.3.1 It shall be demonstrated by suitable tests, analyses or any acceptable combination of tests and analyses that all parts of the aeroplane are free from flutter and excessive vibration in all aeroplane configurations under all speed conditions within the operating limitations of the aeroplane (see 1.3.2).
 There shall be no vibration or buffeting severe enough to cause structural damage. - 2.4.3.2 There shall be no vibration or buffeting severe enough to interfere with control of the aeroplane or to cause excessive fatigue to the flight crew.